Sales Managers Indexes

 Continue reading for analysis, charts and data...

-Indian Sales Managers reported another month of rapid economic expansion in January.
-The month saw the rate of expansion rise, with all growth related Indexes at new highs, reflecting expansion across a wide variety of business sectors, at a level that will doubtless be envied in many other countries.
-The Sales Growth Index is now at a 62-month high!
+Indian Sales Managers reported yet another month of rapid economic expansion in March.
+The month saw all Indexes well over the 50 "no change" level, reflecting expansion across a wide variety of business sectors, that will doubtless be envied in many other countries.

 Continue reading for analysis, charts and data...